 The secret to extending the life of fresh berries?
 White Vinegar.
 Check out these step by step directions.

 How To Keep Berries Fresh

 - Once you bring your fresh berries home, the key to keeping it fresh is to kill any spores on the fruit.
-The ph of vinegar does that job.
+The pH of vinegar does that job.

-- Place the berries in a large bowl and wash them in a vinegar-water bath: 1 cup of white vinegar and 3 cups of water.
+- Place the berries in a large bowl and wash them in a vinegar-water bath: 1 cup of white vinegar and 8 cups of water.

 - Let the berries sit in the vinegar-water bath, gently moving them to help dislodge any dirt, grime and letting the vinegar kill spores and bacteria.